-- Combined recital (2 students) each performer plays 20-25 minutes of music, following the guidelines in the respective instrument section for minor recitals. - Group (3-5 students) (August 22, 2013) - Length: 10-15 minutes of music representing a variety of musical genres. - Entire recital will be capped at one hour (no matter how many participants). - Memorization at discretion of teacher - Recital date to be determined by the Music Department Administrative Assistant
+- Combined recital (2 students) each performer plays 20-25 minutes of music, following the guidelines in the respective instrument section for minor recitals. - Depending on the number of major and minor recitalists in a given semester, three minors may be combined for a recital for logistic reasons. - Group (3-5 students) (August 22, 2013) - Length: 10-15 minutes of music representing a variety of musical genres. - Entire recital will be capped at one hour (no matter how many participants). - Memorization at discretion of teacher - Students playing with the music at the notecheck must play with the music at the recital. - Students playing by memory at the notecheck must play by memory at the recital. - Recital date to be determined by the Music Department Administrative Assistant.